Is fear of failure stuck around you? 5 requirements of Swami Vivekananda’s beliefs to root it out

 Accepting your weakness would not make you any less confident because you see now you know your weaknesses and nobody else can take you by surprise or use it against you.

-You know your weaknesses and you know your way around them, there’s a saying that goes by ‘ keep your enemies close’.
-Know your weaknesses, understand your weaknesses, and keep them close to you and not letting anyone near it.
+You know your weaknesses and you know your way around them, there’s a saying that goes by ‘keep your enemies close’.
+Know your weaknesses, understand your weaknesses, and keep them close to you and not letting anyone near them.

 “No life will be a failure; there is no such thing as failure in the universe.”